bukiro/PECS/README.md

 - [ ] Stretch Goal: Icon-Driven UI with dynamic tooltips (e.g. with bootstrap or material)

 Active to-do:
-- Separate Conditions and Effects
-- Minimized version with icons only, maximized with text
+- Conditions & Effect: Minimized version with icons only, maximized with text, no minimize-button (only dependent on tab)
+- Add pie shadow to conditions for remaining durations
-- Implement bootstrap tooltips instead of titles
+- Implement bootstrap tooltips instead of titles everywhere
-- Implement full information in tooltips after time
+- Implement full information in tooltips after time, if possible (apparently not)
+- Move automatic conditions (from bulk etc.) from effects component to conditionsService

 Implement: